stanimirovn/docs-redis/smoke-tests.html.md

 owner: London Services
 ---

 Redis for PCF runs a set of smoke tests during installation to confirm system health.
 The tests run in the org <code>system</code> and in the space <code>redis-smoke-tests</code>.
-The tests run as an application instance with a restrictive ASG (Application Security Group).
+The tests run as an application instance with a restrictive Application Security Group (ASG).

 ### Smoke test steps